-Presbyterian Church (Approved by Session on)
+Presbyterian Church on)

 INTRODUCTION

 Christian stewardship involves the faithful management of all the gifts God has given us - time, talents, the created world, even our money.
 For many people, the stewardship of money means current income and its use.
 Stewardship is concerned equally, however, with accumulated, inherited and appreciated resources.